-- Make sure that oily rags are not left on or near the engine. - Remove all unnecessary grease and oil from the unit.
-Accumulated grease and oil can cause overheating and subsequent engine damage and present a potential fire hazard.
+- Make sure that oily rags are not left on or near the engine. - Remove all oil deposits.
+Remove all unnecessary grease and oil from the unit.
+Accumulated grease and oil can cause overheating and subsequent engine damage and may present a potential fire hazard.